On Autonomous Undersea Conflict

 Whereas in peacetime there is every reason to avoid combat between manned platforms - not the least of which being the preservation of human life - such reasoning does not seem to apply in the case of unmanned systems.
 Unencumbered by this imperative, and with the cover of the opaque undersea environment, fleets of unmanned vehicles will be largely free to disrupt, degrade, and destroy one another at will as they seek to carry out their orders and complete their mission.

-There are four principles underpinning the rise of unmanned undersea combat:
+There are four principles underpinning the rise of autonomous undersea conflict (AUC):